nicolasriquet/GitDelver/README.md

 * SATD: flag telling if the modification contains Self-Admitted Technical Debt.
 * SATDLine: the line that triggered the SATD flag.
 * NbLinesAdded: the number of lines added.
-* NbLinesDeleted the number of lines deleted.
+* NbLinesDeleted: the number of lines deleted.
-* CommitId: the identifier of the commit
+* CommitId: the identifier of the commit.
 * Author: the author of the modification.
 * DateTime: the date and time of the modification.
 * Date: the date of the modification.